Assassin's Creed: Assassin's Creed: Brotherhood

-Assassin's Creed: Brotherhood is the sequel to Assassin's Creed II, and was released in November 2010 for the PlayStation 3 and Xbox 360, in March 2011 for Windows, and in May 2011 for OS X. The game begins immediately after the events of its predecessor, at the end of which Desmond was warned by Minerva, a member of the First Civilization, about a solar flare that will hit the Earth and kill most of humanity in a few months.
-Desmond and his team travel to Monteriggioni, where they set up a new base and use the Animus to find the Temple of Juno, another First Civilization member, which houses Ezio's own Apple of Eden and the key to stopping the solar flare.
-The main narrative continues the story of Ezio, who travels to Rome, the center of Templar power in Italy, to re-establish the Assassin Brotherhood there and defeat the Borgias, who have attacked Monteriggioni and stolen the Apple of Eden.
+Assassin's Creed: Brotherhood is the sequel to Assassin's Creed II, and was released in November 2010 for the PlayStation 3 and Xbox 360, in March 2011 for Windows, and in May 2011 for OS X. The game begins immediately after the events of its predecessor, at the end of which Desmond was warned by Minerva, a member of the First Civilization, about a solar flare that will hit the Earth and wipe out humanity in a few months.
+Desmond and his team travel to Monteriggioni, where they set up a new hideout and use the Animus to continue exploring Ezio's memories in search of his Apple of Eden, which they believe is the key to stopping the solar flare.
+The main narrative continues from the events of Assassin's Creed II, as Ezio travels to Rome, the center of Templar power in Italy, to re-establish the Assassin Brotherhood and defeat the Borgias, who have attacked Monteriggioni and stolen the Apple of Eden.

-Brotherhood shares many of the same features as the previous game though it takes place primarily in one city: Rome.
-Like the Villa Auditore, the player can spend money to buy and upgrade shops and other facilities throughout the city to increase the revenue they can collect from it; however, the player will be required to destroy Borgia towers that control various sections of the city before they can do so.
-The Brotherhood of Assassins is introduced, by which, after saving citizens from certain events, the player can recruit these citizens as Assassins; they can then be dispatched to remote locations across Europe to gain experience and money or can be called in to help the player directly in a mission.
-For the first time in the series, the game features online multiplayer, in which players assume the role of Abstergo employees who, through the use of the Animus, relive the genetic memories of Renaissance Templars in various game modes.
-It was the last game to feature Assassin's Creed creator Patrice Désilets, as the creative director of the series.
+Brotherhood shares many of the same features as the previous game, though it takes place primarily in one city: Rome.
+Like the Villa Auditore, players can buy and upgrade shops and other facilities throughout the city to increase its overall revenue.
+However, in order to gain access to these facilities, they must first destroy Borgia towers that control various sections of the city.
+The Brotherhood of Assassins is introduced, allowing Ezio to rescue civilians from certain events, recruit them into the Brotherhood, and train them as Assassins; these Assassins can then be sent on missions across Europe to gain experience, or be called to help the player directly during a mission.
+For the first time in the series, the game features online multiplayer, in which players assume the role of Abstergo employees who relive the genetic memories of Renaissance Templars in various game modes.
+Brotherhood was the last game to feature Assassin's Creed creator Patrice Désilets as the creative director of the series.